Specify CPU options for an Amazon EC2

 -

-Follow this procedure to change the number of active vCPUs for your
+Follow this procedure to change the number of active vCPUs for your instance from

-the number of threads that run per core in the
+run per core in the--threads-per-coreparameter.

-cores running 2 threads each).
+is 16 vCPUs (8 cores running 2 threads each).

-threads per core, for a total of 8 vCPU.
+a total of 8 vCPU. aws ec2 modify-instance-cpu-options \

---instance-id 1234567890abcdef0
+--instance-id i-1234567890abcdef0\

 --threads-per-core=2